VPAC/seqpar/sequentialandparallelprogramming.md

 ./helloompf
 ```

 A more elaborate version will specify the appropriate include file and the runtime library to specify the number of threads and thread ID.
 Note that the parallel section will override the export value given previously.
 If no num_threads is specified, it will use the full sixteen that were exported.
 The programs also use a private variable to each thread.
 By default a variable is shared among threads.
 The private (variable) option in the directive it ensures that the variable is private to the thread that is using it.

-Note that this examples (`helloomp1.c`, `helloomp2.f90`) explicitly illustrates how OpenMP and multi-threaded applications could cause a race condition; the treadIDs will probably not be in order.
+Note that this examples (`helloomp1.c`, `helloomp2.f90`) explicitly illustrates how OpenMP and multi-threaded applications could cause a race condition; the treadIDs will probably not be in order, and the results should vary each time the program is executed.
 These two programs are presented in full in order here in order for the reader to work through the logic, line-by-line.

 ```
 #include <stdio.h>